WISE-Community/WISE-VLE--Deprecated--/src/main/webapp/vle/themes/wise/README.txt

 8. "thumb" - Preview thumbnail image of theme (File path relative to theme root),
 9. "logo" - VLE logo for this theme; usually displayed in HTML for the VLE - see "vle_logo" DOM element in "vle_body.html" (File path relative to theme root)
+10. "i18n" - Setting to specify whether internationalization is enabled/required for this theme; See "Internationalization" section below for more details (Boolean)
-10. "css" - CSS files required by theme (Array of file paths relative to theme root)
+11. "css" - CSS files required by theme (Array of file paths relative to theme root)
-11. "js" - Javascript files required by theme; Optional (Array of file paths relative to theme root)
+12. "js" - Javascript files required by theme; Optional (Array of file paths relative to theme root)
-12. "jqueryui_css" - CSS file for customized jQuery UI theme; Optional, as WISE provides a default jQuery UI theme; leave value as empty string ("") to use the default theme (File path relative to theme root)
+13. "jqueryui_css" - CSS file for customized jQuery UI theme; Optional, as WISE provides a default jQuery UI theme; leave value as empty string ("") to use the default theme (File path relative to theme root)
-13. "nav_modes" - The project navigation modes this theme supports; First entry in the array will be set as the default; Each navigation mode's 'id' entry MUST match the name of a folder in the "navigation" directory for your theme; You must include at least one navigation mode with your theme; See "Project Navigation" section below for more details (Array of Objects)
+14. "nav_modes" - The project navigation modes this theme supports; First entry in the array will be set as the default; Each navigation mode's 'id' entry MUST match the name of a folder in the "navigation" directory for your theme; You must include at least one navigation mode with your theme; See "Project Navigation" section below for more details (Array of Objects)